trizin/NFT-Marketplace-on-Avalanche/README.md

 The numbers are again in big number format.
 We can convert the `tokenId` and `endBlock` using `.toNumber()` method; however, for the BigNumbers that represent a price, we should use `ethers.utils.formatEther` to get the exact value in AVAX.

-Let's finalise the auction array and display them in our auctions section of the web page.
+Let's organize the auction array and display them in the auctions section of the web page.

 ```js
 let new_auctions = [];